whage/thesis/thesis.md

 - **TODO: benefits of Go's non-classical OOP model ?**

 Go is a good example of how subtyping is a different concept from inheritance.
-Struct with methods resemble classes in classical OOP languages but in Go there is no subtype polymorphism (or any kind of polymorphism) for stucts.
+Structs (a collection of related attributes) with methods resemble classes of classical OOP languages but in Go there is no subtype polymorphism
+(or any kind of polymorphism) for stucts.
 Struct types can embed other stuct types where the embedder type gains access to the methods of the embedded type.
 This provides a limited form of inheritance.
 The embedder type however doesn't become a subtype of the embedded one.
 Most programmers are trained to think in a classical